Tajay312/TotalFinds/README.md

 images/: (Future) Directory for images used on the site.
 Getting Started
 To view the website locally:

-Clone or Download the repository.
-Open the index.html file in a web browser.
-To deploy the website online:

-Choose a hosting provider (e.g., GitHub Pages, Netlify, Vercel).
-Upload the index.html file and follow the hosting provider’s instructions.
 Contributions
 Contributions are welcome!
 If you have suggestions or improvements, please submit a pull request or open an issue in the repository.